Equivariant Coarse (Co-)Homology Theories: Coarse spaces

-\item and the restriction of $H$ to
+\item[$\bullet$] and the restriction of $H$ to

-is a coarse map. \end{itemize} \end{defn} There seems to be some disagreement in the literature whether the functions $\rho^\pm$ are demanded to be only bornological maps or even controlled or coarse maps.
-The author is not aware of two maps which are coarsely homotopic in the first version but not in the second or third, although such maps probably exist.
+is a coarse map. \end{enumerate} \end{defn} There seems to be some disagreement in the literature whether the functions $\rho^\pm$ are demanded to be only bornological maps or even controlled or coarse maps.
+The author is not aware of two maps which are coarsely homotopic in the first version but not in the second or third, although such maps might very well exist.

 Working with controlled maps is, of course, more convenient.
 In particular, in this case it is also possible to reparametrize the coarse homotopy such that $\rho^+\equiv 0$ or $\rho^-\equiv 0$ and hence transitivity of the coarse homotopy relation follows immediately by gluing together two reparametrized coarse homotopies (cf.\ \cite[Theorem 2.4]{MitchenerNorouzizadehSchick}).
 However, the author is not aware of any homotopy invariance result which only works in this version but not in the one with only bornological $\rho^\pm$.